urvin-compliance/caracal/README.md

-  align     :left           # sets the alignment. accepts :left, :center, :right, and :both. line      360             # sets the line height. units in twips. top       100             # sets the spacing above the paragraph. units in twips. bottom    0               # sets the spacing below the paragraph. units in twips.end
+  align     :left           # sets the alignment. accepts :left, :center, :right, and :both. line      360             # sets the line height. units in twips. top       100             # sets the spacing above the paragraph. units in twips. bottom    0               # sets the spacing below the paragraph. units in twips. end
 ```

 Caracal establishes a standard set of default styles for every document.
 Default styles can be overridden by issuing a `style` command referencing an existing id.
 Default style ids are: